codatio/codat-docs/docs/integrations/accounting/quickbooksdesktop/software-and-hardware-requirements.md

 Users have successfully run the connector on older versions of Windows; however, we do not officially support this due to Microsoft's withdrawal of support for these operating systems.

 The connector will not run on Mac OS.

-> [!NOTE]
-> Our QuickBooks Desktop Connector is verified to work in single-tenant environments only, where one Windows user, at a time, logs on to the same computer that they use to access QuickBooks Desktop.
-Outside of our partner > Rightworks solution, we cannot guarantee the expected behaviour of the connector in multi-tenanted or hosted environments.
-> [Installation on Rightworks hosted instances](/integrations/accounting/quickbooksdesktop/install-qbd-connector-right-networks) is currently in beta.

 ## Hardware requirements